chrishah/MITObim/README.md

 	drwxr-xr-x 2 chrishah users  9 Oct 21 22:51 initial-mapping-testpool-to-Salpinus-mt_d_results
 	drwxr-xr-x 2 chrishah users  8 Oct 21 22:51 initial-mapping-testpool-to-Salpinus-mt_d_info

-The newly constructed reference is contained in the file "initial-mapping-testpool-to-Salpinus-mt_out.maf" in the "initial-mapping-testpool-to-Salpinus-mt_d_results" directory.
+The newly constructed reference is contained in the file `initial-mapping-testpool-to-Salpinus-mt_out.maf` in the `initial-mapping-testpool-to-Salpinus-mt_d_results` directory.

 b.
 Baiting and iterative mapping using the MITObim.pl script: